 Born in Brownsville, Pennsylvania, in 1838, Benjamin Arnett was the grandson of Samuel and Mary Louise Arnett.
 Young Arnett's racial and ethnic heritage made him half African American, three-eighths Scots, one-sixteenth Native American, and one-sixteenth Irish.
 He attended a one-room school near Brownsville, taught by his father's brother Ephram Arnett.
-In his early years, he worked at a variety of jobs.
-He was a wagon boy, loading and unloading wagons.
-He labored on steamboats on the Ohio, the Mississippi, and adjacent waters.
+In his early year, Arnett worked a variety of jobs; he loaded wagons as a wagon boy, waited tables in hotels, and labored on steamboats on the Oho, the Mississippi, and adjacent waters.
 He waited tables in hotels.

 A tumor on his leg led to its amputation in March, 1858, but he continued to work and rise in spite of physical problems.
 He received a teacher's certificate on December 19, 1858, becoming the first and for a time the only African American teacher in Fayette County, Pennsylvania.
 For ten months during the 1864-1865 school year, he taught and served as a principal in a Washington, DC school.
 He then returned to Brownsville and taught there until 1867.